jackylee0424/shybot/README.md

 Roadmap
 ======

+- _peer-to-peer face learning_.
+It would be more efficient to accumulate the "learning" part so that this network of Shybots could keep improving themselves.
 - _Resurrection_.
 The plan is to re-build it using some existing platform (e.g., [Romo](http://romotive.com/ "iPhone/iPod extension toy car") or [SparkFun robotic car](https://www.sparkfun.com/products/10825)).
-We will start from implementing its emotion-familiarity model using face recognition techniques on an iPod touch 4th.
 This repository contains Shybot's work-in-progress prototype code based on Romo.
+This part was paused because the software part seemed more important.
 - _Companion_.
 For making it work as a consumer toy, we'll need durable design and robust sensors for basic safety concerns.
 Adding human detector (and danger detector) using non-contact temperature sensors